Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 The mismatch between work permit and TRC expiry dates is more common than most people realise, and it has a structural cause.

 A TRC is issued based on the work permit that was valid at the time of application.
-If the work permit is later renewed but the TRC is not updated at the same time — or if the permit renewal runs longer than expected and an earlier TRC was issued for a shorter period — the two end dates drift apart.
+If the work permit is later extended but the TRC is not updated at the same time — or if the permit extension runs longer than expected and an earlier TRC was issued for a shorter period — the two end dates drift apart.
 In some cases the TRC was issued for a shorter period than the work permit because of passport validity constraints: TRCs must expire at least 30 days before the passport.

 What experienced long-stay workers in Vietnam find effective:

-- Track both documents in a calendar with reminders set 60 days and 30 days before each expiry
+• Track both documents in a calendar with reminders set 60 days and 30 days before each expiry

-- If your employer manages these timelines centrally, raise the documents proactively rather than waiting for HR to notice — in practice, employer tracking is inconsistent for foreign employees
+• If your employer manages these timelines centrally, raise the documents proactively rather than waiting for HR to notice — in practice, employer tracking is inconsistent for foreign employees

 Practical Notes From the Ground

 The immigration database is linked — and re-entry is not guaranteed.
 Vietnam's immigration systems are increasingly integrated.
 An expired or cancelled work permit is visible when immigration officers check TRC details at border control.
 The risk is not limited to exit: expats in online communities widely report being stopped at airport immigration on re-entry using a TRC whose sponsoring work permit had been formally cancelled.
 The system flags the absence of an active labour relationship.
-If your work permit has lapsed — and particularly if your employer has initiated cancellation proceedings — travelling outside Vietnam and attempting to return on the same TRC is a material risk.
+If your work permit has lapsed — and particularly if your employer has initiated revocation — travelling outside Vietnam and attempting to return on the same TRC is a material risk.

 If you need a legal window to depart while your status is unresolved, an exit visa is an option.
-Foreigners who find themselves in-country with no valid permit and no clear renewal path can apply for an exit visa (Form NA5) through the Vietnam Immigration Department.
+Foreigners who find themselves in-country with no valid permit and no clear path forward can apply for an exit visa (Form NA5) through the Vietnam Immigration Department.
 This provides a defined departure window — typically 15 days — and does not authorise re-entry.
-It is a last-resort mechanism rather than a routine step, but it is worth knowing it exists if the renewal process stalls or the employment relationship breaks down.
+It is a last-resort mechanism rather than a routine step, but it is worth knowing it exists if the application process stalls or the employment relationship breaks down.
 Processing normally takes 5–7 business days and is typically handled with employer assistance.

 FAQ